ShoebKhan2/movella-task/README.md

-# movella-task
-movella take home assesment

 ## Objective of the Task:

-* Building Container and Kubernetes solution for ABS application
+* Building container and kubernetes deployment solution for ABS-Guide application

 ## TechStack:
 1. Docker